The number of equivalent realisations of a rigid graph: Globally rigid graphs and globally linked pairs of vertices

 \begin{theorem} Let $G=(V,E)$ be a graph with at least four vertices.
 Then $c(G)=1$ if and only if $G$ is $3$-connected and redundantly rigid. \end{theorem} \bproof Necessity was proved for real (and hence also for complex) generic realisations in \cite{H}.
 We prove sufficiency by induction on $|V|+|E|$.
 If $G$ has four vertices then $G=K_4$ and $c(G)=1$ since $G$ is complete.
 Hence suppose that $|V|\geq 5$.
 If $G-e$ is 3-connected and redundantly rigid for some $e\in E$, then $c(G-e)=1$ by induction, and hence $c(G)=1$.
 Thus we may suppose that $G-e$ is not both 3-connected and redundantly rigid.
 By \cite[Theorem 6.1]{JJ} there exists a vertex $v_n\in V$ with $N(v)=\{v_1,v_2,v_3\}$ such that $H=G-v_n+v_1v_2$ is 3-connected and redundantly rigid.
 This implies in particular that $G-v_n$ is rigid.
 Induction and Corollary \ref{h2} now give $c(G)\leq c(H)=1$. \eproof

 Let $(G,p)$ be a complex realisation of a rigid graph $G=(V,E)$ and $u,v\in V$.
 We say that $\{u,v\}$ is {\em globally linked} in $(G,p)$ if every equivalent complex realisation $(G,q)$ of $G$ has $d(p(u)-p(v))=d(q(u)-q(v))$.
 It can be seen that ${u,v}$ is globally linked in $(G,p)$ if and only if $c(G,p)=c(G+e,p)$, where $e=uv$.
 Theorem \ref{c(G)} now implies that the property of being globally linked is a {\em generic property} i.e. if $\{u,v\}$ is globally linked in some generic complex realisation of $G$ then $\{u,v\}$ is globally linked in all such realisations.
-We say that {\em $\{u,v\}$ is globally linked in $G$} if $\{u,v\}$ is globally linked in some/all generic complex realisations of $G$.
+We say that {\em $\{u,v\}$ is globally linked in $G$} if $\{u,v\}$ is globally linked in some, or equivalently all, generic complex realisations of $G$.

 The analogous concept for real realisations was introduced in \cite{JJS}.
 (The situation for generic real realisations is more complicated as it is not necessarily true that if $\{u,v\}$ is globally linked in some generic real realisation of $G$ then $\{u,v\}$ is globally linked in all generic real realisations.
 For example the pair ${u,v}$ is globally linked in the real realisation in Figure \ref{fig3}, but not in Figure \ref{fig4}.
-The authors get round this problem by defining {\em $\{u,v\}$ to be globally linked in $G$ in $\real^2$} if $\{u,v\}$ is globally linked in {\em all} generic real realisations of $G$.)
+This problem is circumvented in \cite{JJS} by defining {\em $\{u,v\}$ to be globally linked in $G$ in $\real^2$} if $\{u,v\}$ is globally linked in {\em all} generic real realisations of $G$.)

 Our next result is analogous to a result for real realisations given in \cite[Theorem 4.2]{JJS}.